The subscription economy continues to grow rapidly, with the market expanding from around $623 billion in 2025 to nearly $740 billion in 2026.

 Once you’ve created your content, consider using search engine optimization to boost it further.

 Search Engine Optimization (SEO) enhances your website’s visibility on search engines, making it easier for potential customers to find your subscription business.
-Given that the first page of Google captures about 71% of all web traffic, ranking highly is crucial.
+Around 75% of users never go past the first page of Google, making page-one rankings critical for visibility.

 We discuss SEO in greater detail in our article on getting your first customer.